-If you or a loved one was injured in an accident involving a Werner Truck, we invite you to contact the trucking accident attorneys at Rosenfeld Injury Lawyers LLC for a free review of your legal rights and options for a recovery.
+If you or a loved one was injured in an accident involving a Werner truck, we invite you to contact the trucking accident attorneys at Rosenfeld Injury Lawyers LLC for a free review of your legal rights and options for recovery.

 Werner Enterprises Safety Statistics and Trends